SEAME-pt/Team06-SEAME-warm-up/Modules/Module00/JOURNAL.md

 # JOURNAL (jmoreira)
 ## Module00
 - Learning about qt and installing it
+### GitHub
 - Research about mono repos and git submodules
-- Learning git pull request and git branch rules
 - Setting up github projects and team
+- Learning how to manage git pull request and git branch rules
+- Experimenting with GitHub Actions
+- Linked Project Issues with pull request to be close on approval
 ### ex02
 - Github action with GTest
 - Using CMake for the first time